Yusuffrih/Boots-Review-MS3/README.md

 4. User feedback for CRUD operations
 #### Plan
+The user should be able to carry out the CRUD operations on all the collections of the databse throughout their use of the app.
+This excludes categories and makes as they are only for the admin user to be able to perform the crud actions on.
+Once they perform these actions, they should ideally recieve some feedback from the backend to let them know that they have been successful.
 #### Implementation
+To implement the user feedback to the crud testing, I created functions for each of the crud operations and if the crud operation was successfull or not, the user would get a flash message to say one way or the other.
 #### Test
+The tester should test out all of the crud operations on all aspects of the website and see if there is feedback for all the operations whether successful or not.
 #### Result
+The user gets a flash message upon all of the relevant crud operations.
+See screenshots of testing [here](testing/feature/crud-feedback) which includes all the crud operations feedback exceot for read of course as the feedback for this is simply that the user can see the data.

 5. User feedback & validation on forms
 #### Plan